mbuckaway/trailcam/README.md

 # trailcam
-Webcam Utility for Raspberry PI
+Webcam Utility for a Raspberry PI intended for the Hydrocut